 As for manufacturing and industrial applications, workers can use computer vision drones to constantly watch out for any possible cracks and leakages in the pipes, water tanks, storage towers, etc. By paying close attention to these components, they can easily and immediately detect overheating and flares and take respective measures to avoid them in the future.
 Drones can even go through mines and tunnels and fly over specific facilities to observe detailed conditions.

 Percepto, one of SuperAnnotate's dedicated clients, is a leading provider of autonomous drone-in-a-box solutions.
 Their drones are used to monitor and secure industrial sites and core infrastructure.
-SuperAnnotate's AI-based software has provided Percepto with real-time insights, improving the risk assessment, minimizing downtime, and reducing operational costs without human intervention.
+SuperAnnotate's AI-based software has provided Percepto with real-time insights, improving risk assessment, minimizing downtime, and reducing operational costs without human intervention.

 Smart cities